xtv-online/live-tools/README.md

 ## Set-Up
 Make sure to copy `/public/js/default.config.js` to `config.js` and fill out the necessary info.
-Pull all necessary npm packages and you're ready to go!
+Pull all necessary npm packages with a `npm install` and you're ready to go: `node .`!

 Settings for Server connections are available at <http://localhost:3000/config/> (or equivalent).